The Best Personal Safety Devices for Every Situation

 Stun guns aren’t a great self-defense choice for everyone.
 They can be dangerous and shouldn’t fall into the hands of kids, so you’ll have to be careful where you hide it.

-But if you want a heavy duty, multipurpose stun gun to keep in your purse or car, the VIPERTEK flashlight is an affordable choice.
+But if you want a heavy-duty, multipurpose stun gun to keep in your purse or car, the VIPERTEK flashlight is an affordable choice.

 —Pete Canavan, IT Security and Personal Safety Expert

-2. Sabre Red Pepper Gel: Best pepper spray
+2. Sabre Red Pepper Gel: Best pepper spray for distance protection

 Sabre Red Pepper Gel is our favorite pepper spray because it travels quite a distance (up to 18 feet) and is less likely to blow back into your face thanks to its gel consistency.